-Gazebos come in a range of styles, built from different materials to give them a different purpose.
-Chosen materials are either naturally weather resistant or are treated to be waterproof and fade resistant to withstand the elements—and look great while doing so.
+Gazebos come in a range of styles, built from different materials to provide a variety of uses for owners.
+The materials are either naturally weather-resistant or are treated to be waterproof and fade-resistant to withstand the elements—and look great while doing so.

 Wood and metal are common frame materials since they are sturdy and long lasting in outdoor conditions.
-Hard-top gazebos feature hard roofs made of wood, metal, or polycarbonate shingles or panels.
-Soft-top gazebos have canopies made of weather-resistant and tear-resistant materials like polyester or polyethylene, or acrylic materials like Sunbrella.
+Hardtop gazebos feature hard roofs made of wood, metal, or polycarbonate shingles or panels.
+Soft-top gazebos have canopies made of weather-resistant and tear-resistant materials like polyester or polyethylene, or acrylic materials like the brand Sunbrella.

-Hard-top and soft-top gazebos can come in permanent designs for year-round use.
-Some soft-top gazebos have removable canopies that allow for removing the canopy in the off-season.
+Hardtop and soft-top gazebos can come in permanent designs for year-round use.
+These are made to withstand inclement weather and heavy winds.
+Some soft-top gazebos have removable canopies that allow for removing the canopy in the offseason.

 Pop-up, portable gazebos are designed for convenience and usually come in soft-top designs for easy transport and storage.
-They are made of foldable or collapsible materials like powder coated steel that can easily assemble and disassemble for a pool day or dinner party.
-Portable or pop-up gazebos are generally made with lighter materials, like metal framing and fabric canopies so they may not be suitable for areas with heavy winds.
+They are made of foldable or collapsible materials like powder-coated or galvanized steel that you can easily assemble and disassemble for a pool day or dinner party.
+Portable or pop-up gazebos are generally made with lighter materials, like metal framing and fabric canopies, so they may not be suitable for areas with heavy winds.

 Gazebos can include a range of features to make them more pleasant to use.
 Insect netting, curtains, and double-roof designs offer comfort and protection.